pCloud Review

 NB – Any files and folders entered into the pCloud Crypto folder within Windows (as can be seen above) will automatically be encrypted using strong AES 256-bit encryption and transferred to pCloud’s servers using SSL/TLS secure connections!

-The pCloud desktop software also features options for configuring the Crypto vault even further, this includes setting the vault to automatically lock upon the device restarting or sleeping as well as the ability to have the vault auto-unlock on the device in question after boot-up (something ideally suited only to trusted devices).
+The pCloud desktop software also contains options for configuring this Crypto vault even further.
+This includes setting the vault to automatically lock upon the device restarting plus the ability to have the vault auto-unlock on the device in question after boot-up (something ideally suited only for trusted devices).

 pcloud review - desktop app crypto vault settings

-Finally, whilst using the Crypto vault via the pCloud desktop software provides some of the highest levels of encryption related usability, it should be noted this service can also be accessed via both the smartphone apps and the pCloud web-based file manager when required.
+Finally, whilst using the Crypto vault via the desktop software does provide some of the highest levels of encryption related usability, it should be noted that this encrypted storage service can also be accessed via both the smartphone apps and the pCloud web-based file manager when required as well.

 pcloud review - access crypto folder on web browser

-One of the most notable and useful additions to the pCloud service as of late is the fully functional backup software which is built directly into the desktop application itself!
+One of the most notable recent additions to pCloud is the fully functional backup client which is now built directly into the desktop application itself.

 pcloud review - initial backup configuration

-As can be seen above, the pCloud backup software is built into the desktop application and can be switched on and initially configured form this same application.
-The default areas of a device which are to be included within a backup (e.g., Photos, Documents etc.) can easily be added by simply checking the relevant boxes (again, above) and additional areas can also be added manually using the “Choose other folders” option found just below these main checkboxes.
+As can be seen above, this backup software is accessed from within the desktop application and can be switched on and configured form this same interface as well.
+The default areas of a device which are included within a backup (e.g., Photos, Documents etc.) can easily be added by simply checking the relevant boxes (see above) whilst any additional areas can also be added manually using the “Choose other folders” option found just below.

 pcloud review - backup set exclusions

-As can be seen above, exclusions can also be configured on this main backup set so as to make it easy to exclude any selected files based upon their name, location or file type / extension.
-These exclusions can be found in the pCloud application settings area and configured using a special interface to help ensure correct details are entered.
+Exclusions can also be configured for the backup based upon file names, locations or file types / extensions as applicable.
+These exclusions can be found in the pCloud application settings area and configured using a special interface to help ensure correct details are provided.

 pcloud review - backup status page

-NB – pCloud backup provides 30 days of file version history for premium account holders by default, this can be extended to 365 days via a separate subscription activated within the pCloud account.
-Version history is limited to 15 days for holders of the 10GB free account!
+NB – pCloud backup provides 30 days of file version history for premium account holders by default (which includes any backed-up files) and can be extended up to 365 days via a separate subscription.
+Version history is limited to 15 days for holders of the 10GB free account.

-Finally, should a file need to be recovered at any point, this can easily be done via the “Backup” section found within the main pCloud web interface as is seen below.
+Finally, should recovery be required, this can easily be done via the “Backup” section found within the main pCloud web interface as can be seen below.

 pcloud review - backup recovery from web interface

-As can be seen above, the Backup section of the web interface allows for selecting files and folders to be recovered as well as specifying the correct version of said items to be retrieved via the versioning box (found at the top right of the page).
+The Backup section allows for simply selecting any files and folders to be recovered as well as specifying the correct version of said items via the versioning box (found at the top right of the page).

-And with this, the backup functionality found within the pCloud service has been covered!
-Whilst this service will not rival some of the mainstream cloud backup providers by itself, it is still highly useful and a great addition to the pCloud service, especially so given it is included at no additional cost!
+And with this, the backup functionality available within the pCloud has been covered.
+Whilst this service will not rival some of the specialist cloud backup providers all by itself, it is still a highly useful addition to the pCloud service, especially so given it is included on all pCloud accounts at no additional cost!

 NB – Remember, if you would like to try out the pCloud cloud backup service for yourself, then this can be accessed alongside many other great features within the pCloud 10GB free account!